❌ TOXIC — Do Not Feed — Hot Peppers

 Yes.
 Capsaicin sprays (like pepper spray) can cause severe eye, nose, and throat burning in dogs.
 If your dog is exposed, rinse with water and call your vet.

 Yes — Labradors can eat hot peppers safely.
-Use the Large Dog column in the portion guide above.
+Use the Large Dog column above as your guide.
 The main concern for Labs is obesity — many Indian apartment Labs are already overweight, and adding treats like hot peppers on top of their regular diet adds calories.
 Treat hot peppers as an occasional reward, not a daily supplement.

 Yes — Hot Peppers remains safe during monsoon, but requires extra care due to faster bacterial growth in high humidity.
 Always buy fresh, inspect carefully, serve the same day, and never leave cut hot peppers out for more than 15–20 minutes.
-Dogs can be slightly more sensitive to food-borne bacteria during monsoon season.
+The monsoon makes dogs marginally quicker to react to anything that has started to turn.

 Safe Alternatives to Hot Peppers for Dogs